LW-Ho/NeopetHelper/README.md

 Please check dockerfile environment variables

+Warning:
+This docker image support Intel (linux/amd64), because selenium can not running on Apple Silicon(ARM64).
+So, if u only Apple Silicon need run other container to replace selenium use webdriver remote method.

 # Neopet Helper
 This is a collection of python scripts that can be used to automate common Neopet tasks for you.
 At this time I've only uploaded a couple scripts.
 I have other scripts to perform dailies, get highscores in games, stock shops, shop wizard search, buy stocks, etc.